sjrowley14/Getting-and-Cleansing-Data-Course-Project/README.md

 >    library(magrittr)
 >    library(dplyr)

-Codebook can be found in the same directory as this file, with the filename "codebook.txt"
+Codebook can be found in the same directory as this file, with the filename "codebook.md"

 ## Output